 Employees must use personal leave time or comp time while they are isolating.

 As partners working together to maintain a healthy school environment, we ask parents and employees to report confirmed positive cases of COVID-19 to the school district.
-Parents should report positive cases to the school nurse; employees should report to the Director of Student Services (firstname.lastname@example.org).
+Parents should report positive cases to the school nurse; employees should report to their supervisor and to the Director of Student Services ([email protected]).
 Staff will not conduct close contact reviews.
 Students and staff will not be required to quarantine for exposure.
 The District is still required, however, to report positive cases to the Department of State Health Services.

 - Educate staff about the current health issues and preventative measures.

 - Ensure staff have all proper supplies available upon request.

 - Continue regular campus cleaning procedures that include sanitizing and disinfecting.